Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 Before your technician replaces your ignitor, he or she will check:

 - Air filter

-Your HVAC specialist will also make sure the ignitor is truly lighting the burner and that there are no blockages or cracked hoses within your system.
+Your HVAC specialist will also make sure the ignitor is actually lighting the burner and that there are no blockages or cracked hoses within your system.

-An ignitor frequently fails when you need it most, bringing about an after-hours maintenance call.
+An ignitor frequently fails when you need it most, bringing about an after-hours trip charge.

 - $200 during normal service hours